dotlang/language/doc/RFE.md

 `t=&u` this is more intuitive. but is used for continutation.
 `t=^f` to denote pointer to a function.

-? - `&` can be used for continuation in one line. for multiple line, create a block.
+N - `&` can be used for continuation in one line. for multiple line, create a block.

-? - Returning modified data in output as an alternative for mutability is good but may be bad for performance.
+N - Returning modified data in output as an alternative for mutability is good but may be bad for performance.
 `x=f(a,b,c,x)`
 `func f(a,b,c,x) {...y=@x..return y}`
 Is it possible that we keep things pure and also give permission to change the value?